 This office is responsible for student payroll, student accounts, office services, collections, human resources and other business-related activities.

 Vice president of student life and athletics

 Schultz Hall, 1st Floor

-This office is located in first Hauenstein in Riley Court.
-Included in this administrative area are: residence halls, health service, advising international students, orientation of new students, conduct process, multicultural programs, bookstore, food service, Marbeck Center, religious activities, conferences, counseling and the Career Development Center.
+This office is located in Riley Court.
+Included in this administrative area are: residence halls, health service, student engagement, orientation of new students, conduct process, multicultural programs, campus store, dining service, Marbeck Center, religious activities, conferences and counseling.

 Cynthia Bandish, director